dev-0x0/dev-0x0.github.io/_tabs/about.md

 Brian McDermott (dev0x0)
-OSCP | Net+ | BSc. (hons) Computer Science
+OSCP | Net+ | BSc.
+(Hons) Computer Science

-I started this blog to record my thoughts on cybersecurity-related topics.
+Lover of penetration testing and cybersecurity.

+In my spare time, I enjoy running on trails and mountains, training for ultra distance races, and making music.